Candid Wedding Photography in Winnipeg

 Two moments that show what I mean

 The window light.
 At one wedding here in Winnipeg, the bride and her bridesmaids were putting on bangles and headpieces before the ceremony.
-I noticed the light near the window was beautiful.
-I asked them to move a few feet closer to it.
-That was the only direction I gave.
-Everything else happened on its own.
+The light near the window was beautiful.
+I was close, I was ready, and the moment happened on its own.

 Why it matters when you look back